f-prettyland/minimalist-games/_posts/2016-10-05-resistance.md

 So Merlin has to try and communicate his knowledge to the rest of the rebels, but subtly, so that the spies don't find him.

+# Peeky-poo Who Are You Token
+At the end of the 2nd, 3rd and 4th round, the player holding the token (it starts with the player to the right of the first leader) asks a player of their choice if they are a spy or not.
+The "approve" vote chit means yes, the "reject" means no. That is passed in secret.
+Then the person who was asked receives the token.
+You cannot receive the token twice (thus you cannot ask that person twice).

 # Storytelling
 The leader must simply say a sentence or two about what the mission is, and what happens when it goes through or fails.
 Perhaps as a team before you can decide on an overarching theme of the plan of all your missions.
 Just a bit of fun!